ErikRospo/wombotPython/docs/using_mod/videoMaker/Second Way/explanation.md

 6. `false` is a language keyword.

-the next lines are mostly for finnishing up with the function.
+the next lines are mostly for finishing up with the function.
 ```js
         // console.log(v);
         let end=Date.now();